 Combining the results of the DCPS and public charter school analysis allows for a sectorally integrated view of capacity and enrollment over the next ten years.
 As of SY2017-18, there was a surplus of about 22,000 seats across the DCPS and public charter schools compared to enrollment.
-Based on DCPS school-level enrollment projections and growth plans presented in Section 3.3 plus charter school enrollment projections using historic sector shares, the surplus of seats is anticipated to drop to approximately 11,900 seats over the next five years.
-Using the same calculation, in SY2027-28, a surplus of approximately 400 seats is expected.
+Based on DCPS school-level enrollment projections and growth plans presented in Section 3.3 plus charter school enrollment projections using historic sector shares, the surplus of seats is anticipated to drop to approximately 10,000 seats over the next five years.
+Using the same calculation, in SY2027-28, a deficit of approximately 2,600 seats is expected.
 Again, this methodology assumes historically constant DCPS and PCS market shares.

-A more nuanced view of total enrollment growth takes into account the different levels of certainty associated with different components of PCS growth (see Section 3.3).
+A more nuanced view of total enrollment growth takes into account the different levels of certainty associated with different components of PCS Growth (see Section 3.3).
 This in turn allows for a more nuanced gap analysis.
 As discussed in the previous section, the greatest certainty is associated with the 5,800 students in SY2022-23 and 6,500 students by 2027-28 that will fill out new grades at selected public charter schools.
-If we withhold the other 9,800 students in SY2022-23 and 13,600 new students in SY2027-28 included in the PCS enrollment projections, then the surplus in seats across all public schools in SY2022-23 would be in the 12,200 range (down from 22,000 in the base year).
-Similarly, the surplus of 400 seats would increase to 4,800 seats.
+If we withhold the other 9,800 students in SY2022-23 and 13,600 new students in SY2027-28 included in the PCS enrollment projections, then the surplus in seats across all public schools in SY2022-23 would be in the 11,900 range (down from 22,000 in the base year).
+Similarly, the deficit in SY2027-28 would become a surplus of about 4,400 seats.
 This suggests that facility capacity and student enrollment would be closer to equilibrium at the end of the planning period.

-If the more aspirational growth plans for both sectors are taken into account, which assumes a more ambitious public charter sector market share, then the facility capacity surplus would be just slightly less than 2,500 seats in SY2022-23 and there would be a deficit of approximately 8,800 seats in SY2027-28.
-That said, a total estimated enrollment of about 122,200 public school students in Washington, DC ten years from now would exceed the projected total student-age population by approximately 1,700 students (without taking into account private school students, or public adult and alternative school students).
+If the more aspirational growth plans for both sectors are taken into account, which assumes a more ambitious public charter sector market share, then the facility capacity surplus would be just slightly less than 2,100 seats in SY2022-23 and there would be a deficit of approximately 9,200 seats in SY2027-28.
+That said, a total estimated enrollment of about 122,700 public school students in Washington, DC ten years from now would exceed the projected total student-age population by approximately 2,700 students (without taking into account private school students, or public adult and alternative school students into account).

-The ward-level analysis shows rapid enrollment growth in Wards 4, 5, 7 and 8, especially during the next five years (see Figure 3.18 and Table 3.13).
-By SY2022-23, the enrollment in Wards 4 and 7 will outstrip programmatic capacity; Wards 1 and 8 will outstrip programmatic capacity by SY2027-28.
-In ten years, enrollment in Wards 5 and 6 will be well-aligned with programmatic capacity.
-Wards 2 and 3, already in excess of capacity during the base year, will experience a worsening deficit throughout the planning period as enrollment slowly rises.
-The supply-demand mismatches at the ward level highlight the need for improved coordination among traditional schools and charter schools, especially at the level of the high school boundary, in order to identify facility investments capable of generating high benefit- cost ratios.
+Enrollment in Wards 1, 4, and 7 will be increasing at a rate that will not be sustained by the capacity over the next ten years (see Figure 3.18 and Table 3.13).
+By SY2022-23, the enrollment in Wards 4 and 7 will outstrip programmatic capacity.
+In ten years, enrollment in Wards 5, 6, and 8 will be well-aligned with programmatic capacity, but Ward 1 will experience a deficit of approximately 700 seats.
+Wards 2 and 3, already in excess of capacity during the base year, will experience a worsening deficit throughout the planning period as enrollment rises.
+The supply-demand mismatches at the ward level highlight the need for improved coordination among traditional schools and charter schools, especially at the level of the high school boundary, in order to identify facility investments capable of generating high benefit cost ratios.